 “Art should disturb the comfortable and comfort the disturbed”

-A weekly late night café open till 11pm, providing a quiet space to sit, read, play games, listen to music, talk, relax or take part in informal art activities, with volunteers and artists from different groups across Sheffield
+A café providing a quiet space to sit, read, play games, listen to music, talk, relax or take part in informal art activities, with volunteers and artists from different groups across Sheffield

-The project concept has been was developed through discussions with young people, consultations with other organisations and visits to similar projects elsewhere in the country (for example, The Dragon Café in South London).
-We planned to run the café as a pilot project for one year in the first instance and carry out impact assessment during that time, in order to share our experiences with other organisations in Sheffield who are interested in setting up similar safe space café projects.
-The project is funded by Spirit of the Rainbow Heron for one year with support from the Rainbow Heron Small Grants Fund, the Seedbed Christian Community Trust and individual donations.
-We also won some start-up help through Sheffield Soup crowdfunding – and count on support in kind from a number of partners and supporters around Sheffield.
-We are still seeking funding to help continue the project.
+The project concept was developed through discussions with young people, consultations with other organisations and visits to similar projects elsewhere in the country (for example, The Dragon Café in South London).
+It ran as a pilot project for one year and carried out an impact assessment, in order to share our experiences with other organisations in Sheffield.
+The first year of operation was financed by the Rainbow Heron Small Grants Fund, the Seedbed Christian Community Trust, Sheffield Soup crowdfunding along with individual donations and moral support from a range of local organisations.